Keely Smith: Career

 Her first big solo hit was "I Wish You Love" in 1957, and it brought her a Grammy award nomination for Best Vocal Performance, Female.
-Her debut album by that same title achieved gold status In 1961, Smith divorced Prima.
+Her debut album by that same title achieved gold status.
+In 1961, Smith divorced Prima.
 She then signed with Reprise Records, where her musical director was Nelson Riddle.

 In 1965, she had Top 20 hits in the United Kingdom with an album of Beatles compositions, Keely Smith Sings The John Lennon—Paul McCartney Songbook, and a single, "You're Breaking My Heart", which reached No. 14 in April.

 She returned to singing in 1985, recording the album I'm in Love Again with Bud Shank, Bill Perkins and Bob Cooper.
 Her albums, Swing, Swing, Swing (2000), Keely Sings Sinatra (2001) for which she received a Grammy nomination, and Keely Swings Basie-Style With Strings (2002) won critical and popular acclaim.
-In 2008 she performed a duet with Kid Rock during the 50th Grammy Awards on "That Old Black Magic".
+In 2008, she performed a duet with Kid Rock during the 50th Grammy Awards on "That Old Black Magic".

 Smith earned positive reviews for her performances at Feinstein's nightclub in Manhattan in 2005.
-Said Variety: "Smith’s bold, dark voice took firm hold on a handful of great standard tunes, and she swung hard", and The New Yorker review called her "both legendary and underrated ...
+Said Variety: "Smith's bold, dark voice took firm hold on a handful of great standard tunes, and she swung hard", and The New Yorker called her "both legendary and underrated ...
 She can still sing the stuffing out of a ballad as well as swing any tune into the stratosphere."

 According to a news release from her publicist issued upon her death, Smith was "very resolute in being in control of the trajectory of her career".

-"Nobody will ever interfere with what I do on stage," Smith once told Theatermania.
+"Nobody will ever interfere with what I do on stage", Smith once told Theatermania.
 "Someone might have an opinion of something but, if I disagree with it, I'll go with my own thinking.
 I'm just a plain person.
 I sing like I talk — and, when I'm on stage, I talk just like I'm talking to you."

-Smith's final performance was on Feb.
-13, 2011, at the Cerritos Performing Arts Center in Southern California.
+Smith's final performance was on February 13, 2011, at the Cerritos Performing Arts Center in Southern California.

 Personal life

-Smith first married Matteo Gambardella Jr., September 6, 1947, in Pasquotank County, North Carolina, before divorcing December 1950.
-Smith married Louis Prima July 13, 1953. in Virginia Beach They had two children, Toni Elizabeth and Luanne Francis.
-Smith had an affair with Frank Sinatra prior to her divorce from Prima in 1961.
+Smith first married Matteo Gambardella Jr. on September 6, 1947 in Pasquotank County, North Carolina, before divorcing him in December 1950.
+Smith married Louis Prima July 13, 1953. in Virginia Beach.
+They had two children, Toni Elizabeth and Luanne Francis.
+Smith had affairs with Sam Giancana and Frank Sinatra prior to her divorce from Prima in 1961.
 She also had a relationship with Clint Eastwood.
 She married Jimmy Bowen in 1965.
 The couple divorced in 1969.
-In 1975 Smith married singer Bobby Milano (real name Charles Caci) in Palm Springs.
+In 1975, Smith married singer Bobby Milano (real name Charles Caci) in Palm Springs.
 Sinatra gave the bride away.
+Milano died in 2006.

 On December 16, 2017, Smith died of apparent heart failure in Palm Springs, California, at the age of 89.
 She is buried at Forest Lawn Memorial Park, Hollywood Hills.